List of Brentford F.C. international players

-Defensive midfielder Christian Nørgaard is Brentford's joint-most-capped international player, with 35 caps for Denmark.
+Defensive midfielder Frank Onyeka is Brentford's most-capped international player, with 44 caps for Nigeria.

 Brentford Football Club is an English professional football club based in Brentford, Hounslow, London.
 Between 1897 and 1920, the first team competed in the London League, Southern League and Western League.
 Since 1920, the first team has competed in the Football League, the Premier League and other nationally and internationally organised competitions.
 All players who won a full international cap while contracted to Brentford are listed below.

 Records and notable players

 Forward player Bryan Mbeumo is Brentford's joint-record international goalscorer, with six goals for Cameroon.

 Joe Connor was the first Brentford player to be capped at international level, playing and scoring for Ireland in a 2–0 victory over Scotland in March 1903.
-Christian Nørgaard and Frank Onyeka are Brentford's most-capped international players, with 35 caps for Denmark and Nigeria respectively.
+Frank Onyeka is Brentford's most-capped international player, with 44 caps for Nigeria.
 Halil Dervişoğlu and Bryan Mbeumo have scored the most international goals while a Brentford player, with six for Turkey and Cameroon respectively.
+In March 2023, Ivan Toney became the first Brentford player to be capped by England since Les Smith in May 1939.
 Kolbeinn Finnsson and Daniel O'Shaughnessy won senior caps for Iceland and Finland respectively, without making a first team appearance for Brentford.
 In March 2021, the total number of caps won by contracted Brentford players passed 200.
+The club record for first team, B and U18 players called up during an international break is 24 in March 2026, with a record 21 players winning caps during the break.

 In June 2018, Henrik Dalsgaard became Brentford's first contracted player to play at a major international tournament, when he started in Denmark's opening match at the 2018 FIFA World Cup.
 By 2024, Brentford players had also appeared at the European Championship, the Africa Cup of Nations, the Asian Cup, the Copa América and the Gold Cup.
-In March 2023, Ivan Toney became the first Brentford player to be capped by England since Les Smith in May 1939.
-The club record for players called up during an international break is 20, in September 2023 and November 2025, with a record 19 players winning caps during the latter break.
+12 current and former Brentford players represented their nations at the 2026 FIFA World Cup.

-Current Brentford players who have been capped at full international level while contracted to the club are Kristoffer Ajer, Nathan Collins, Mikkel Damsgaard, Benjamin Fredrick, Jordan Henderson, Rico Henry, Aaron Hickey, Mathias Jensen, Frank Onyeka, Dango Ouattara, Ethan Pinnock, Kevin Schade, Marley Tavaziva and Yehor Yarmolyuk.
+Current Brentford players who have been capped at full international level while contracted to the club are Kristoffer Ajer, Michel Boni, Nathan Collins, Mikkel Damsgaard, El Hadji Malick Diouf, Benjamin Fredrick, Rico Henry, Aaron Hickey, Mathias Jensen, Dango Ouattara, Mamadou Sangaré, Kevin Schade, Igor Thiago and Yehor Yarmolyuk.